Larvitar/MoodeIrRemote/commands/README.md

     album  : str value      - Load a user saved album by name

 Most commands will only work when Spotify is already active on your device. <code>playlist</code> and <code>album</code> will force connection and playback regardless of current context.

+### Albums and Playlists
+By default Spotify API always starts playing a first element from playlist/album.
+You can force shuffled playback by adding <code>"shuffled": true</code> to config.

+      "9": {
+        "global": {
+          "target": "spotify",
+          "command": "playlist",
+          "value": "LOTR",
+          "shuffled": true
+        }
+      }

 # Bluetooth
 Possible when Moode is acting as bluetooth speaker.
 Script will try to read the name of the first connected BT player and execute commands on it.